Ackson507/Time-series-analysis-Macroeconomic-Data-/README.md

 ![Screenshot_23-2-2025_1763_](https://github.com/user-attachments/assets/b7d85697-c70e-4b2f-a779-e6def6cb9a43)
 - Using ADF to test for UNIT ROOT we have the following result above.

 - 💡INTERPRETATION: ADF (Augmented Dickey-Fuller) test is a statistical method used to determine whether a time series is stationary by testing for the presence of a "unit root," which indicates non-stationarity for the raw data (at level) without applying any difference.
 Since our t-statistic Probality is 0.1977 which is greater than our significance level 0.05.
-We fail to reject NULL HYPOTHESIS, which confirms our initial assumption that the trend is Non-Stationary.This suggests that our time series has a unit root and is non-stationary at the 5% significance level.
+We fail to reject NULL HYPOTHESIS, which confirms our initial assumption that the trend is Non-Stationary.
+This suggests that our time series has a unit root and is non-stationary at the 5% significance level.
 This means the series exhibits trends, seasonality, or other time-dependent structures that need to be addressed before modeling.
-If no modelling is involved we can end here, but since we will apply  modelling techniques later in this project we will need to convert our time series to stationarity.
+If no modeling is involved we can end here, but since we will apply modeling techniques later in this project we will need to convert our time series to stationarity.

 - 📌 How do we achive statioarity: We need to do the ADF unit root test but perform the UNIT ROOT test on first difference.
 We use this option since our series is non-stationary at level and we want to test whether the first differenced series is stationary.
 ![Screenshot 2025-02-23 222213](https://github.com/user-attachments/assets/4e355673-d436-441e-843a-59288a0c87eb)